Jenna-Zing/SB-8.3-sorting-exercise/READme.md

 # Jenna's Notes:

 - \*\*For running the project, `cd dsa-sorting`, then run `node bubble.js` for example - and be sure that inside of the file you're calling - call the function.
+E.g. I call `debugMergeSort(list)` in merge.js which prints the steps as it completes the sort.
+For submision, please refer to the versions that are not prefaced with "debug".
 - Alternatively, you could run the functions in each file from Node.js REPL interactive shell -> `cd dsa-sorting`, then run `node`, and `const bubbleSort = require('./bubble');` for example.
-Then you may call `bubbleSort(...)` as you wish.
+Then you may call `bubbleSort(...)` (as many times with different inputs) as you wish.
-- \*\*For unit testing, run `npx jest bubble.test.js` for example.
-Otherwise, run all tests at once using `npm test` in the dsa-sorting directory.
+- \*\*For unit testing, run `cd dsa-sorting` if you haven't already, then run `npx jest bubble.test.js` for example.
+Otherwise, run all tests at once using `npm test` once in the dsa-sorting directory.